MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-use-dispatcher.md

 # Use your existing Bot Framework bot with Dynamics 365 Virtual Agent for Customer Service

-This article covers the following steps to use the Microsoft Bot Framework dispatcher tool and integrate your existing bot with your Dynamics 365 Virtual Agent for Customer Service bot.
+This article covers how to use the Microsoft Bot Framework dispatcher tool to integrate an existing bot with your Dynamics 365 Virtual Agent for Customer Service bot.

 * [Retrieve topics, utterances and secrets from your Virtual Agent tenant](#retrieve-topics-utterances-and-secrets-from-your-virtual-agent-tenant)
 * [Train dispatcher custom model with your Virtual Agent topics](#train-dispatcher-custom-model-with-your-virtual-agent-topics)